tlevine/www.thomaslevine.com/content/!/table-words/index.md

 Ethiopia                     | 63 |    $959
 {:#row}

-It is quite important to know that each row is a XXX, so we have a name for this relationship; we say that XXX is the the *statistical unit* in this data table.
+It is quite important to know that each row is a country, so we have a name for this relationship; we say that country is the the *statistical unit* in this data table.

 **Synonyms**: Rows are also called *records*, *observations*, *trials*